Galois structure of the holomorphic differentials of curves: Reduction to -hypo-elementary subgroups and algebraically closed base fields

 However, if $G$ has cyclic Sylow $p$-subgroups, then there are only finitely many isomorphism classes of indecomposable $k[G]$-modules, and also only finitely many isomorphism classes of indecomposable $k[H]$-modules, for all $H\in\mathcal{H}'$.
 Moreover, one can use the Green correspondence \cite[Thm.
 (20.6)]{CRI} to obtain a different, more explicit, proof that the $k[G]$-module structure of $M$ is uniquely determined by the $k[H]$-module structure of $M_H$, as $H$ ranges over all elements in $\mathcal{H}'$.

 Namely, if $P$ is a cyclic Sylow $p$-subgroup of $G$ (not necessarily unique), let $P_1$ be the unique subgroup of $P$ of order $p$, and let $N_1$ be the normalizer of $P_1$ in $G$.
 The Green correspondence shows that induction and restriction sets up a one-to-one correspondence between the isomorphism classes of indecomposable non-projective $k[G]$-modules and the isomorphism classes of indecomposable non-projective $k[N_1]$-modules.
 By work of Dade \cite{dade} (and in particular, \cite[Thm.
-5]{dade}), it follows (in the case when $k$ contains all $(\#G)^{\mathrm{th}}$ roots of unity) that the indecomposable $k[N_1]$-modules are all uniserial, and hence uniquely determined by their top radical layer and their composition series length.
+5]{dade}), it follows (in the case when $k$ contains all $(\#G)^{\mathrm{th}}$ roots of unity) that the indecomposable $k[N_1]$-modules are all uniserial, and hence uniquely determined by their top radical layer and their composition series length (see, e.g., \cite[\S IV.2]{ARS} for a discussion of uniserial modules).
 Using a filtration of the $k[N_1]$-modules by powers of the augmentation ideal of $k[P_1]$, one then proves that the $k[N_1]$-module structure of $M$ is uniquely determined by the restrictions $M_H$ to elements $H\in\mathcal{H}'$. \end{remark}

 For the remainder of the paper, we assume, as in Theorem \ref{thm:main}, that $G$ has non-trivial cyclic Sylow $p$-subgroups.
 Then every $p$-hypo-elementary subgroup $H$ of $G$ has a unique non-trivial cyclic Sylow $p$-subgroup.